Vlasenkon/22IDEX-Firmware/README.md

   - **Connect to new WiFi network** – Added custom network name.
   - **Enable Ethernet Mode** – Changed M552 I0 S1 to M552 I0 P0.0.0.0 S1.
   - **Enable WiFi \- Access Point Mode** – Added custom network name.
-- **Path:** `0:/macros/System/Settings/Filament Runout`
+- **Path:** `0:/macros/System/Settings/Filament Runout/`
   - **Sensor 0 Mode** – Renamed to Filament Sensor 0 ON, OFF.
 Added pop-up with result.
   - **Sensor 1 Mode** – Renamed to Filament Sensor 1 ON, OFF.
 Added pop-up with result.
+- **Path:** `0:/macros/System/Settings/Job End/`
+  - **Power** – Recovered macro.
 - **Path** `0:/user/`
   - **chamberwait** – Now enabled by default.
   - **faultdetection** – Renamed to chamberfaultdetection.
   - **toolchangeretraction** – Moved to 0:/sys/
+  - **Mesh Bed calibration** – Disabled the ability to run the macro separately from the Auto Calibration Macro.
+Disabled heating during nozzle cleaning.
+Moved to user folder.
+  - **XY \- Offset Calibration** – Disabled the ability to run the macro separately from the Auto Calibration Macro.
+Disabled heating during nozzle cleaning.
+Writed results of calibration to autocali\_res file.
+Moved to user folder.
+  - **Z \- Offset Calibration** – Added nozzle height check and adjustment.
+Disabled the ability to run the macro separately from the Auto Calibration Macro.
+Disabled heating during nozzle cleaning.
+Added yellow indication when settings are required.
+Writed results of calibration to autocali\_res file.
+Moved to user folder.
+  - **Tool Height Auto Calibration** – Updated macro logic: the toolheads are now aligned at the center of their respective halves of the bed, and the height difference measured at the center is saved to a global variable.
+Added nozzle height check and adjustment.
+Disabled the ability to run the macro separately from the Auto Calibration Macro.
+Disabled heating during nozzle cleaning.
+Added yellow indication when settings are required.
+Writed results of calibration to autocali\_res file.
+Moved to user folder.
+  - **Reset RTZ Offset** – Moved to user folder.
 - **Path** `0:/sys/`
   - **config** – Switching to Ethernet to PC mode is now automatic.
 Added filter configuration.
 New global variables are declared: periodic\_wiping, hepafan, retruction\_value.
 Bed heater fault detection is now configured via the bedfaultdetection.g macro.
 Made Hepafan thermodependent.
   - **initial** – Added filter activation.
 Made Hepafan not thermodependent.
 Removed the entoolchangeretruction.g macro call.
 Added XY Squaring macro call.
+The printer will wait for heating tools before nozzlewipe.
   - **end** – Added filter deactivation.
 Added filter fault message.
 Made Hepafan thermodependent.
 Removed the toolchangeretruction.g macro call.
 Bug fixed.
+Added tools cleaning.
   - **pause** – Added filter speed reduction.
 Removed the toolchangeretruction.g macro call.
   - **stop**  – Removed the toolchangeretruction.g macro call.
   - **resume** – Added filter activation.
 Added a check for whether the temperature is set; if not, the user is prompted to enter it.
 Removed the entoolchangeretruction.g macro call.